 Many people ask “how does long term disability insurance work?”
 There are as many ways to answer this question, because the need for income security comes from many different angles.

 Rather than explore every possibility, this page focuses on how long term disability insurance works for growing families.
 They need income security for both mothers and fathers.
+The need is greatest while their children are young and college expenses loom on the horizon.

 - How quickly does it begin?